libxls/libxls/README.md

 ./bootstrap
 ```

-That will generate all the supporting files (assuming autotools is already
+That will generate all the supporting files.
+It assumes autotools is already
-present on the system).
+installed on the system (and also expects Autoconf Archive to be present).